SonyCSLParis/audioic/README.md

 # AudioIC
-This repository is the official implementation of the ICASSP 2025 paper ["Estimating Musical Surprisal in Audio"](https://arxiv.org/abs/2501.07474), retrained on open data.
-Below is the abstract of the paper:

-> **Abstract**
-> In modeling musical surprisal expectancy with computational methods, it has been proposed to use the information content (IC) of one-step predictions from an autoregressive model as a proxy for surprisal in symbolic music.
-With an appropriately chosen model, the IC of musical events has been shown to correlate with human perception of surprise and complexity aspects, including tonal and rhythmic complexity.
-This work investigates whether an analogous methodology can be applied to music audio.
-We train an autoregressive Transformer model to predict compressed latent audio representations of a pretrained autoencoder network.
-We verify learning effects by estimating the decrease in IC with repetitions.
-We investigate the mean IC of musical segment types (e.g., A or B) and find that segment types appearing later in a piece have a higher IC than earlier ones on average.
-We investigate the IC's relation to audio and musical features and find it correlated with timbral variations and loudness and, to a lesser extent, dissonance, rhythmic complexity, and onset density related to audio and musical features.
-Finally, we investigate if the IC can predict EEG responses to songs and thus model humans' surprisal in music.

 AudioIC provides tools for calculating the *information content* (IC) as a proxy for human experienced surprise when listening to music.
+This repo is the official implementation of:
+- "Estimating Musical Surprisal from Audio in Autoregressive Diffusion Model Noise Spaces". **Code and documentation is coming soon**.
+- ["Estimating Musical Surprisal in Audio"](https://arxiv.org/abs/2501.07474), retrained on open data.

-It includes a command line tool and python classes for calculating IC.
+AudioIC includes a command line tool and python classes for calculating IC using a GIVT model.

 ## Installation